The Simple Trick Women in the White House Use to Stop Getting Interrupted

 And she’s right—you’re not going to get that promotion unless you work harder and faster than other people, you’re not going to score that big project unless you prove it to your boss that you deserve it, and you’re not even going to snag the last piece of birthday cake unless you get to the office kitchen first.

 But let’s play devil’s advocate for a second here.
-What if we put aside our own individual ladders and starting climbing up together?
+What if we put aside our own individual ladders and started climbing up together?
 Would that get us anywhere?

 That’s exactly what some of the top White House women have decided to do, says a recent article in The Washington Post.
 Faced with the disadvantage of being women in the heavily-male world of politics, they’ve found it excruciatingly difficult to get their voices heard in a room full of men.